-In a separate post I asked “What makes a travel blog (good)?”
+Where do we find good travel blogs?
+In a post I asked “What makes a travel blog (good)?”
 I am looking for the best travel blogs, those that have interesting content (text and photos) from several trips, several countries and covering several years.

 - There are meta sites offering more or less handpicked travel blogs.
 Travelblogs.com is one.
 Or one can look in the link sections of other blogs.

 - The fact is that many blogs were set up and finished years ago.
 Many have, or are intended to have, diaries from a specific trip.
 That kind of blogs may be of interest when you are doing research for a specific trip.